Degrees

 Our program emphasizes the place of this field of study among the cognitive sciences, and provides coursework and individual advising to prepare students to engage with and produce research in the field.

-I first decided to go to graduate school for Linguistics for two main reasons: first, because I'd been interested in languages ever since childhood, and second, because I'd been working as a Russian interpreter for about six years by the time I applied for the program.
-This experience in particular gave me the chance to work closely with speakers of many different languages, and helped spur my interest in language and Linguistics as a discipline.
-I hadn't had any prior experience with Linguistics, at least in any formal sense, and although at times this made me feel like I had a lot of catching up to do, I actually feel like I got past that pretty quickly, thanks in large part to the extremely welcoming, helpful atmosphere in the department.
+I first decided to go to graduate school for linguistics for two main reasons: first, because I'd been interested in languages ever since childhood, and second because I'd been working as a Russian interpreter for about six years by the time I applied for the program.
+This experience, in particular, gave me the chance to work closely with speakers of many different languages and helped spur my interest in language and linguistics as a discipline.
+I hadn't had any prior experience with Linguistics, at least in any formal sense, and although at times this made me feel like I had a lot of catching up to do, I feel like I got past that pretty quickly, thanks in large part to the extremely welcoming, helpful atmosphere in the department.
 I really felt comfortable asking questions, and this meant that I was able to make quick progress.

 Zachary Lorang, alumnus

-Our MA and PhD program requirements involve four major components:
+Our MA and PhD program involve four major components.

-• The majority of the early coursework is aimed at providing students with foundational knowledge of the field’s major discoveries, literacy in current theoretical frameworks, and an ability to think critically about the relationship between empirical findings and theoretical proposals.
-This initial component of the program’s coursework is organized into a general introductory course plus more specific courses on phonology, syntax and semantics.
+- Most early coursework provides students with foundational knowledge of the field’s major discoveries, literacy in current theoretical frameworks, and an ability to think critically about the relationship between empirical findings and theoretical proposals.
+This initial component of the program’s coursework is organized into a general introductory course plus more specific courses on phonology, syntax, and semantics.

-Students gain instructional competency through an apprenticeship model, as they work as a Teaching Assistant, with mentorship from the faculty member whose course they TA for.
+Students gain instructional competency through an apprenticeship model, as they work as teaching assistants, with mentorship from the faculty member whose course they TA for.

 I decided to join the UMN Linguistics program because of the department’s good reputation and the potential for an advisor with a specialty that interested me.
 The professors are also very invested in their students and encourage independent research and success rather than assisting the professors’ research.